Internet censorship in China: Using Tor and DPI-resistant tools

 Although many users use VPNs to circumvent the Great Firewall of China, many Internet connections are now subject to deep packet inspection, in which data packets are looked at in detail.
 Many VPNs have been blocked using this method.
 Blogger Grey One suggests users trying to disguise VPN usage forward their VPN traffic through port 443 because this port is also heavily used by web browsers for HTTPS connections.
 However, Grey points out this method is futile against advanced inspection.
 Obfsproxy and other pluggable transports do allow users to evade deep-packet inspection.

 The Tor anonymity network was and is subject to partial blocking by China's Great Firewall.
 The Tor website is blocked when accessed over HTTP but it is reachable over HTTPS so it is possible for users to download the Tor Browser Bundle.
 The Tor project also maintains a list of website mirrors in case the main Tor website is blocked.

 The Tor network maintains a public list of approximately 3000 entry relays; almost all of them are blocked.
 In addition to the public relays, Tor maintains bridges which are non-public relays.
 Their purpose is to help censored users reach the Tor network.
 The Great Firewall scrapes nearly all the bridge IPs distributed through bridges.torproject.org and email.
 According to Winter's research paper published in April 2012, this blocking technique can be circumvented by using packet fragmentation or the Tor obfsproxy bundle in combination with private obfsproxy bridges.
 Tor Obfs4 bridges still work in China as long as the IPs are discovered through social networks or self-published bridges.

-Tor now primarily functions in China using meeks which works via front-end proxies hosted on Content Delivery Networks (CDNs) to obfuscate the information coming to and from the source and destination, it is a type of pluggable transport.
+Tor now primarily functions in China using Snowflake and meeks which works via front-end proxies hosted on Content Delivery Networks (CDNs) to obfuscate the information coming to and from the source and destination, it is a type of pluggable transport.
 Examples are Microsoft's Azure and Cloudflare.